 No specific major is required for entry into medical and dental schools, but admission is highly competitive and usually requires successful completion of certain courses.
 Students must plan their curriculum carefully with the assistance of their advisor.
 If you are not majoring in biology or chemistry, you should still meet with an advisor from one of these departments because they have more experience working with students with your interests.

-In addition, medical and dental school admissions committees place great emphasis on scores on the Medical College Admissions Test (MCAT).
-Science faculty offer an intense MCAT review course during the Interim term, and the MCAT is offered on the Wofford campus several times each academic year.
+In addition, medical and dental school admissions committees place great emphasis on scores on the Medical College Admissions Test (MCAT), so study, study, study and practice, practice, practice!

 Clinical experience is an important part of preparation for medical or dental school.
 All qualified students are strongly encouraged to participate in Wofford's clinical internship program during the January Interim.
-This program involves the participation of hospitals, cancer centers, and health care professionals, who offer Wofford students "hands on" clinical experience in all aspects of health care.
-Students spend a month working one on one with health care professionals, spending evenings "on call" with residents at a local hospital, and attending classes at one of the SC medical schools.
-This gives students experience with virtually all aspects of health care careers, makes students more competitive for entry into medical and dental schools, and helps confirm and solidify their career plans.
+This program involves the participation of hospitals and health care professionals who offer Wofford students shadowing experience in all aspects of health care.
 The Interim in dentistry also allows students to spend one week at MUSC, attending classes and meeting with admissions officers to learn about interviewing and procedures for admission to Dental School.